ydahal1/ydahal1/ReadMe.md

-Why did the coffee file a police report?
-It got mugged.
+As I get older, I think of all the people I lost along the way.
+Maybe a career as a tour guide wasn't such a good idea.

 [
-Tue Sep  8 00:42:46 UTC 2026
+Wed Sep  9 00:42:27 UTC 2026
  ]